 The Payment Deadline each semester is posted on the Bursar’s website.
 Failure to pay your balance in a timely manner may result in a hold on your account, preventing future registration until the balance is paid.
 Additional information is available on the Bursar’s website

-Please contact the Student Success Center for help managing finances and learning about financial literacy at the USC Columbia campus.
+Please contact the Student Success Center for help managing finances and learning about financial literacy on the Columbia campus.

-All USC Columbia undergraduate students taking six or more credit hours, graduate students taking six or more hours, graduate assistants and international students must have health insurance.
+All undergraduate students on the Columbia campus taking six or more credit hours, graduate students taking six or more hours, graduate assistants and international students must have health insurance.
 Students with private insurance may waive out of the University-offered plan.
 Additional information is available from Student Health Services.